 - vanilla extract

 - sour cream – this is the extra “secret” ingredient!
 It makes the cookies nice and soft and adds a slight “tang” that all good red velvet recipes should have.
+One thing I must insist on – please use full fat!
+The recipe won’t be as good with half fat or low fat sour cream.

 - white chocolate chunks or chips

-what food colouring should I use?
+what food colouring should I use for red velvet cookies?

 BAKING TIPS